-Applicants for admission to the graduate programs must submit to the AUM Office of Academic Affairs and Graduate Studies a formal application, official transcripts of all previous college level work and scores on an admission test required by the applicant's department.
+Applicants for admission to the graduate programs must submit to the AUM Office of Graduate Studies a formal application, official transcripts of all previous college level work and scores on an admission test required by the applicant's department.
 The following entrance examinations are specified by the schools:

-- A. The School of Education (all departments) requires either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - B. The School of Business (Master of Business Administration and Executive Master of Business Administration) requires the Graduate Management Admissions Test (GMAT). - C. The School of Sciences requires a one-page letter of intent, two letters of recommendation and one of the following: - 1.
+- A. The School of Education (all departments) requires either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - B. The School of Business (Master of Business Administration and Executive Master of Business Administration) requires the Graduate Management Admissions Test (GMAT). - C. The School of Sciences the following: - 1.
 The general section of the GRE or the MAT for the Master of Public Administration and the Master of Political Science.
 The Ph.D. in Public Administration requires the general section of the GRE. - 2.
-The general section of the GRE or the MAT for the Master of Science in Justice and Public Safety.
-An essay, not to exceed 250 words, on how completion of the graduate program would meet the applicant's personal and professional goals is also required. - 3.
+The general section of the GRE or the MAT for the Master of Science in Justice and Public Safety. - 3.
 The Miller Analogies Test is the preferred examination for the Master of Science in Psychology.
-The GRE can be considered an alternate test for admission into Psychology. - D. The School of Nursing requires the GRE. - E. The School of Liberal Arts requires the general section of the GRE or the MAT for the Master of Liberal Arts.
+The GRE can be considered an alternate test for admission into Psychology. - 4.
+A one-page letter of intent, two letters of recommendation. - D. The School of Nursing requires the GRE. - E. The School of Liberal Arts requires the general section of the GRE or the MAT for the Master of Liberal Arts.